Study Plan and Courses 2019-2020

 - Behavioral Software Engineering (2 CFU, 16 hours, course period Oct - Nov '19), Teacher Prof. Robert Feldt, visiting professor from Chalmers University of Technology – Blekinge Institute of Technology (Sweden).

-- Business Data Analytics and Social Network Analysis (1 CFU, 8 hours, course period Nov '19), Teacher Dr. Rajesh Sharma from University of Tartu (Estonia).
+- Business Data Analytics and Social Network Analysis (1 CFU, 8 hours, course period May-Jun '20), Teacher Dr. Paolo Mignone.

 - Data Mining methods for Graph Data (2 CFU, 16 hours, course period Feb '20), Teacher Dr. Corrado Loglisci.

-- Empirical Methods and Data Analysis (2 CFU, 16 hours, course period Feb - Mar '20), Teacher Prof. Teresa Baldassarre.
+- Empirical Methods and Data Analysis (2 CFU, 16 hours, course period Feb - Mar '20), Teachers Prof. Teresa Baldassarre (6 hours) and Dr.

 - Explainable Artificial Intelligence (2 CFU, 16 hours, course period Jun - Jul '20), Teacher Prof. Corrado Mencar.